Proportion of blocking curves in a pencil: Introduction

 Throughout the paper, $p$ denotes a prime, $q$ denotes a power of $p$, and $\F_q$ denotes the finite field with $q$ elements.
 Recall that a set of points $B\subseteq \bP^2(\F_q)$ is a \emph{blocking set} if every $\F_q$-line meets $B$.
 For example, a union of $q+1$ distinct $\F_q$-points on a line forms a blocking set.
 A blocking set $B$ is \emph{trivial} if it contains all the $q+1$ points of a line, and is \emph{nontrivial} if it is not a trivial blocking set.
 Blocking sets have been studied extensively in finite geometry and design theory.

-Inspired by the rich interaction between finite geometry and algebraic curves \cite{SS98}, the concept of blocking curves was formally introduced in \cite{AGY22}.
+Inspired by the rich interaction between finite geometry and algebraic curves \cite{SS98}, the concept of blocking curves was formally introduced in \cite{AGY23}.
 Given a projective plane curve $C\subset\mathbb{P}^2$ defined over $\F_q$, recall that $C(\F_q)$ denotes the set of $\F_q$-rational points on $C$.
 We say that $C$ is a \emph{blocking curve} if $C(\F_q)$ is a blocking set; otherwise, it is \emph{nonblocking}.
 Moreover, $C$ is \emph{nontrivially blocking} if $C(\F_q)$ is a nontrivial blocking set.

-In our previous papers \cite{AGY22} and \cite{AGY22b}, we showed that irreducible blocking curves of low degree $d$ (namely, satisfying $d^6 < q$) do not exist, and that blocking curves of high degree are rare.
+In our previous papers \cite{AGY23} and \cite{AGY22b}, we showed that irreducible blocking curves of low degree $d\geq 2$ (namely, satisfying $d^6 < q$) do not exist, and that blocking curves of high degree are rare.
 In other words, our past results suggest that a random curve over $\F_q$ is very likely to be nonblocking.
+In \cite{AGY23-FFA-pencils}, we also proved that there are pencils of plane curves in which \emph{every} $\mathbb{F}_q$-member is nonblocking.
 These results rely on combinatorial properties of blocking sets as well as tools from algebraic geometry and arithmetic statistics.
-The main purpose of this paper is to understand a refined distribution of nonblocking curves by asking the following question:
+The primary purpose of this paper is to understand a refined distribution of nonblocking curves by asking the following question:

 \begin{question} Let $\mathcal{L}=\langle F, G\rangle$ be a pencil of plane curves such that $\{F=0\}$ and $\{G=0\}$ have no common $\Fq$-points.
 Is there a quantitative lower bound for the number of curves in $\mathcal{L}$ defined over $\F_q$ which are nonblocking? \end{question}